AbsolutDev/infoPad/README.md

 * ## Other Features

 By default, the app is set to <font color="green">AUTO DIM: AT NIGHT</font>, which dims the screen automatically at 11:00pm.
 From the <b>Configuration</b> menu, this can be changed to <font color="green">AUTO DIM: ON</font> which dims the screen after 10 minutes of inactivity, or to <font color="red">AUTO DIM: OFF</font> which disables the feature.
-Dimming is done at OS level, by launching a powershell command which sets the display brightness to 10%.
+Dimming is done at OS level, using a powershell command which sets the display brightness to 10%.
 Touching the screen will launch the command that sets the screen's brightness to 100%.
 <figure>
   <img alt="Setting auto-dim screen" src="./img/infoPad4.jpg" width="70%" height="70%" />
 </figure>